basecom/FixturesPlugin/UPGRADE.md

 }
 ```

-All of the options are combinable.
-The internal commands and traits use this options object aswell.
+All options are combinable, and the internal commands and traits also use this options object.

 ### FixtureTrait
-The `FixtureTrait` used for testing was rewritten to use the new FixtureOptions structure.
+The `FixtureTrait` used for testing has been rewritten to use the new `FixtureOption` structure.

-The `runFixtures` method which previously took an array of fixture names, now takes a `FixtureOption` class.
-To get the original logic back, you can either provide a `FixtureOption` class with the `$fixtureNames` parameter
-filled out or use our new alias method: `runSpecificFixtures` which works like the previous `runFixtures`.
-The new method has a parameter aswell to load all dependencies of those fixtures aswell.
+The `runFixtures` method, which previously took an array of fixture names, now takes a `FixtureOption` class.
+To achieve the original behavior, you can either provide a `FixtureOption` class with the `$fixtureNames` parameter filled out or use our new alias method: `runSpecificFixtures`, which works like the previous `runFixtures`.
+The new method also includes a parameter to load all dependencies of those fixtures.

 ```php
 // Either: